iribirii/smiles2svg/README.md

 -f SMILES_FILE, --smiles_file SMILES_FILE
                       Name of the file with all the SMILES codes
--n NAME, --name NAME  Name for the SVG image
 --style {plain,names_hetero,names_all}
                       Select the style for the atoms.
                       (default='plain')